 Ms Judy Bailey

-Qualifications: Master of Education University of Waikato Diploma of Teaching NZ Department of Education Bachelor of Science University of Waikato
+Qualifications: Master of Education (1st class Hons), University of Waikato; Diploma of Teaching, NZ Department of Education; Bachelor of Science, University of Waikato.

-I am currently supervising a number of Masters students researching a range of topics including the affordances and constraints teachers face when learning to teach mathematics through problem solving, the use of materials in supporting young children's learning in mathematics, and peer tutoring.
+I have supervised a number of Masters students (THED590/592) over recent years researching a range of topics including teaching young children whole number place value; peer tutoring in secondary mathematics; the impact of a problem solving approach (for teaching mathematics) on teachers' content and specialised content knowledge; the affordances and challenges teachers face when learning to teach mathematics through problem solving; and the use of materials in supporting young children's learning in mathematics.

 Bailey, J. (2019).
-Beginning teachers learning to embed problem-solving in primary mathematics programmes.
-In Colloquium, Division of Education, University of Waikato, Hamilton..
+Beginning teachers learning to embed problem-solving in primary mathematics.
+In TEMS Autumn Series, Division of Education, University of Waikato, Hamilton, New Zealand.

 Bailey, J. (2019).
 Teaching mathematics creatively: Using problems and rich tasks.
 Ipu Kererū.
 Retrieved from https://nzareblog.wordpress.com/2019/07/11/math-problems/

 Find more research publications by Judy Bailey

 Mathematical problem solving/rich tasks; Beginning teachers; Pre-service teacher education

 |Name|| ||Extn.|| ||Username|| ||Room|| ||Department|

 |Bailey, Ms Judy||7742||jlbailey||TL.4.02||Education, School of (SOE)|